Silent-Winds/Archeon-Old/README.md

 ## 🏷️ Welcome to Archeon: Rebirth of History

 The Silent Winds team presents the Archeon mod!
 Archeon is a brand new dimension, full of new blocks, mobs and more!
 All you need to get there is a portal made of Mysterious Stone, filled with a magical energy made by the Wand of Nature!
-The Archeon mod is still in heavy development, currently in a retexture phase.
-The dimension for now includes only blocks and items, and at the moment only 1 mob, but this will change in a bit of time!
-Archeon: Rebirth of History is the second update of the mod, the first named Archeon: The Adventure Begins.
-Snapshots of the new update can be downloaded on our Discord server, and the currnt realease on our <a class="github-button" href="https://curseforge.com/minecraft/mc-mods/archeon
+The Archeon mod is still in heavy development, currently in the last phase before official release of the Rebirth of History update.
-" data-icon="octicon-comment-discussion" aria-label="CurseForge page"> CurseForge page</a>.
-Want to contribute with us?
-Check the article at the bottom of this page.

 <a class="github-button" href="https://discord.gg/hhGPj8sMzT
 " data-icon="octicon-comment-discussion" aria-label="Chat on Discord"> 💬 Chat on Discord</a>